This post may contain affiliate links. Please read my disclosure statement.

 The way you chip and the tempo of your stroke are two things that can throw off an otherwise perfect golf game.

 With chipping, it’s all about being smooth with a good rhythm.
-It is not how hard or soft we hit; rather our timing when hitting the ball. should be just right for us to get onto the green without much trouble at all!
+It is not how hard or soft we hit; however, rather our timing when hitting the ball. should be just right for us to get onto the green without much trouble at all!

 When I first started playing golf, my biggest enemy was always getting on greens in regulation!
 Because I had NO idea about tempo, naturally I would end up chucking most shots.